oatzs/cognitive-suite/README.md

 I put together my favorite n-back and CCT training websites into one executable so I can play it offline and not rely on browser storage.
 It also has a separate statistics page like Brain Workshop's.

-It's also available on this github page though if you want to try it out!
+If you want to try it out online:

 https://oatzs.github.io/cognitive-suite/

+Check out the mindbuilding discord, a great resource: discord.gg/brain

 Thank you to the original contributors.
 Check them out here.